Fossil Creek

-Fossil Creek (Hakhavsuwa or Vialnyucha) is a perennial stream accessed by forest roads near the community of Camp Verde in the U.S. state of Arizona.
-Primary access is from Forest Road 708 off Arizona State Route 260 east of Camp Verde.
+Fossil Creek (Hakhavsuwa or Vialnyucha) is a perennial stream accessed by a forest road near the community of Camp Verde in the U.S. state of Arizona.
+Access is from Forest Road 708 off Arizona State Route 260 east of Camp Verde.
 A tributary of the Verde River, Fossil Creek flows from its headwaters on the Mogollon Rim to meet the larger stream near the former Childs Power Plant.

 Fossil Springs, near the headwaters, emits upwards of 20000 USgal per minute that flow into the creek year-round.
 Calcium carbonate, precipitating from the 72 F water from the springs, creates travertine dams and deposits for several miles downstream.
 The Fossil Creek system is the fourth largest producer of travertine in the United States.

 Fossil Creek is one of only two streams in Arizona included in the National Wild and Scenic Rivers System.
 The creek and its riparian corridor provide habitat for a wide variety of flora and fauna, some listed as endangered or otherwise imperiled.
 Its former power-plant complex is listed as a National Historic District.
 Since restoration of the stream's natural flow in 2008, an increase in recreational visits has raised concerns about overuse and has led to road closings and other restrictions.
-Parking is available only by advanced permit between April 1 and October 1.